qomarhsn/HoverBlurr-Extension/README.md

 # HoverBlurr

-A browser extension that automatically blurs images on webpages and reveals them when you hover over them — helping you stay focused and distraction-free.
+A browser extension that automatically blurs images on webpages and reveals them when you hover — helping you stay focused and distraction-free.

 ## What it does

-- Automatically blurs images on websites
+* Automatically blurs images on websites
-- Reveal images by hovering over them
+* Reveal images by hovering
-- Customizable blur intensity and speed
+* Customizable blur intensity and speed
-- Whitelist sites to exclude from blurring
+* Permanent site whitelisting
+* Session-based temporary whitelisting

 ## Installation